-The Council wishes to build active travel into everyday life as part of normal daily routines, and is working to meet this goal by providing sustainable travel infrastructure and engaging with local communities through development of active travel initiatives and promotional activities.
+Fingal County Council plays an integral role in the promotion of Active Travel.
+It also oversees Climate Action delivery, the enforcement of environmental regulations and the protection and promotion of the environment across the county.
+The Active Travel and Transport Planning Units are responsible for the delivery of the National Transport Authority's cycle network within the county.
+The Council wishes to build Active Travel into everyday life as part of normal daily routines, and is working to meet this goal by providing sustainable travel infrastructure and engaging with local communities through development of Active Travel initiatives and promotional activities.
 This requires joined-up policy making and working in partnership with others.
 Most of all, it requires harnessing the willingness and ability of residents and visitors to make more sustainable travel choices, one step at a time.

-Ultimately the Strategy will make active travel an attractive and convenient choice for people for short journeys and help to establish Fingal as a pioneering county for active travel.
+Ultimately the Strategy will make Active Travel an attractive and convenient choice for people for short journeys and help to establish Fingal as a pioneering county for Active Travel.
+Transport accounts for 16% of Ireland's greenhouse gas emissions and was the fastest growing sector with emissions doubling over the last 20 years.